mighty-gerbils/gerbil-persist/persist.md

     and more work than possible by one person in one session.
     Dealing with code edits therefore necessitates
-    database versioning to be able to branch with code and revert, and virtualization so that edits do not jeopardize the entire universe, only a localized copy. to be able to only update a sub-universe, and transactionality in code updates so processes see a consistent version of the code.
+    database versioning to be able to branch with code and revert, and virtualization so that edits do not jeopardize the entire universe, but only update a sub-universe with localized changes.
+    Transactionality in code updates may enable processes to see a consistent version of the code.

   - Reflection is necessary to inspect processes, modify them, salvage the runaway ones.
     Yet some form of protection from unauthorized tampering is necessary.